Dujota/Dujota-Studios-My-Business/README.md

-# README
+# Dujota Studios

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+From a humble thought to a burning curiousity has brought us here to push the boundaries of technology and self improvement.

-* Ruby version
+* Ruby version 2.6.5

-* System dependencies

-* Configuration
+* Rails 6.0.1

-* Database creation
+* Webpack 4

-* Database initialization
+* GraphQL

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* PostgresQL

-* ...
+* React